freezy/android-xbmcremote-sandbox/README.md

 A big thank you goes to Google for open-sourcing their very clean [IOSched](http://code.google.com/p/iosched/) app.
 There is some borrowed code and design patterns in here.

-### Oh, and by the way,

-I'll be off to my first holidays this year, until 7 October 2011.
-So bear with my response time on this one. :)